bolt/docs/source/templates.md

   - `{{ content.image|thumbnail(320, 240) }}`, line 10: By using the `thumbnail` modifier, we can creat thumbnail images on the fly.
 In this case, the image source attribute in the HTML will be something like '/thumbs/300x240/imagename.jpg'.
 Pilex has a built-in image resizer that will create the image with the exact dimensions, and caches it for further use.

   - `{{ content.body|raw }}`, line 14: This renders the 'body' field of the content to the browser.
 By default, Twig escapes all HTML to the browser.
-If we didn't add the `raw` modifier, all '<' and '>' characters in the body would be output as '&lt;' and '&gt;' respectively.
+If we didn't add the `raw` modifier, all '<' and '>' characters in the body would be output as '&amp;lt;' and '&amp;gt;' respectively.
 If 'body' is an HTML field in our contenttype, we want it to be output as normal HTML, so we have to add the `raw` modifier.

   - `{{ content.datecreated|date("M d, ’y")}}`, line 18: `datecreated` is one of the elements that is always present in all content types, and it contains the date the record was created.
 It's stored in a machine-readable format, so to display it the way we want, we use the `date()` modifier.
 In this case, it will output something like 'August 26, ’12'.